 At St Kieran's all staff are responsible for, and have a role in, curriculum pedagogy assessment and reporting.
 The Principal, APRE, PLL and Learning Support teachers monitor the curriculum.
-The APRE and SI Team lead implementation of the Religion curriculum.
-The data team, consisting of the APRE and TIEs, meet termly to examine the data in all curriculum areas across the whole school.
+The APRE leasd implementation of the Religion curriculum.
+The data team, consisting of the leadership team, meet termly to examine the data in all curriculum areas across the whole school.
 They use the BI tool to look at student achievement across both individual and class levels.
 They also examine the work samples in our school portfolio to ensure consistency in achievement levels across classes.
-We also have a data wall which has the RE achievement level of each student gathered at the end of Semester 1 for 2015 and 2016.
+We have had a data wall which has the RE achievement level of each student gathered at the end of Semester is reviewed.
 This determines future action, including the professional learning required to assist teachers to meet the diverse needs of students in their classes.
 We also have professional learning sessions every semester where data is examined and acted upon by staff.
 The data team also examines the changing demographics of the school's religious population, to ascertain how this may affect planning for a re-conceptualist approach, as well as evaluating the current state of the Religious Life of the School.

-Teachers meet every three weeks with the APRE and Learning Support Teachers to plan a new unit of work.
+Teachers meet every five weeks with the APRE to plan a new unit of work.
 This process starts with a review of the previous unit in which teachers examine the learning that occurred through learning samples, assessments tasks and student results.
 The suggestions, as a result of the evaluation of the unit, are saved on the Portal as part of the Unit plan.
 This enables them to be regularly monitored by the APRE, PLL and Learning Support Team Members.
 Any recommendations can therefore be acted upon by teachers next time the unit is taught.
 New units of work that have already been written in previous years have to be adapted to reflect the needs of the current students.
 This includes professional conversations around the data and learning samples provided, to ascertain the learning that has occurred and reflect on the learning that still needs to take place.
-The Learning Support team members are present at these meetings and their wealth of expertise helps to ensure that learning entitlements for each student are achieved.
 These team members are working in collaboration with classroom teachers, building their capacity to ensure that they provide the necessary differentiation to the year's curriculum content and achievement standards in all subject areas.
 They, in turn, meet regularly with the Principal to discuss the learning that is occurring in all classes and address any issues that are impacting the learning of the students.
 These opportunities to monitor and evaluate the planning prove to be very valuable.